Exercise for diabetics: that’s a big question! Luckily we have some answers.

 Opinions differ on what is the best kind of exercise for diabetics, but it depends a lot on your lifestyle.
 Do you have a lot of time, or can you only spare half an hour a day?
-Do you like going to a gym, or are you more of an outdoors person?
+Are you a fan of going to a gym, or are you more of an outdoors person?
 Do you want to exercise in a group or team, or are you happier going solo?
 Are you comfortable doing something high impact that will have a dramatic effect on your blood sugar, or would you rather play it safe and do something less strenuous that also offers a lower level of fitness?

 Once you have these answers, you can start narrowing down what kind of sport you like doing.
 In general, doctors recommend something low impact like swimming or walking as it gradually burns calories and lowers blood sugar slower than more energetic sports like soccer or dancing.
 That said, any exercise can be tailored to fit your diabetic regime – just chat to your biokineticist or doctor about how to manage it.